vahidhedayati/jssh/README.md

 # Change information:
 ```
+0.27-SNAPSHOT2 	:	Custom pingpong added to plugin , allowing you to define pingpong period / message.

 0.27-SNAPSHOT1	: 	Observation of log lines longer than screen caused previous release to extend line further than visible.
 					code block re-added - appears to fix issue, scrolltobottom now working with code block.